How to Create a Basic Wireless Door-Lock Release System

-A wireless door release system works the same way a garage door opener works.
-As shown in the illustration at right, a radio frequency transmitter is used to signal a receiver.
+A wireless door-release system works the same way a garage door opener works.
+As shown in the illustration above, a radio frequency transmitter is used to signal a receiver.
 When the receiver receives the signal from the transmitter, it changes the state of a set of electrical contacts on board the receiver.
 These contacts are used to activate an appliance, such as a garage door opener, an electric strike or an electromagnetic lock.

 Notice in the illustration above that I have shown a power supply with separate outputs to power the receiver and the electric strike.
 I recommend this method to simplify wiring.